Relative topological principality and the ideal intersection property for groupoid C*-algebras: Relative topological principality

-To prove \thmref{groupoidUniquenessThm} we will need to use isomorphisms of C*-algebras of subgroupoids that are inner in an appropriate sense.
+To prove \thmref{thm:groupoidUniquenessThm} we will need to use isomorphisms of C*-algebras of subgroupoids that are inner in an appropriate sense.
 It is natural that in a groupoid each element $\gamma \in G$ will act as a partial symmetry, but strictly speaking, one can only conjugate $\alpha \in G$ by $\gamma$ if $\ssrc{\gamma} = \ttrg{\alpha}$ and $\ssrc{\alpha} = \ttrg{\gamma^{-1}}$, in which case $\ssrc{\alpha} = \ttrg{\alpha}$, so $\alpha$ must be in the isotropy bundle of $G$.
 This will not be sufficient for our purposes so we broaden our understanding of what it means for $G$ to act on itself by conjugation by allowing an action of $\operatorname{Bis}(G)$ on the category Sub$(G)$ of subgroupoids of $G$.
 If $G$ is a group then $\operatorname{Bis}(G)$ may essentially be identified with $G$ and one may recover the inner automorphisms of $G$ from this action.
+We formalize this notion in the following definition.